raycerna/military-firepower/readme.md

 ## instructions on how to reproduce this project and findings

-- Download acquire.py module and use it to acquire the data.
+- Download global_firepower_2022.csv from my project page or go to: https://www.kaggle.com/datasets/prasertk/military-power-by-country-2022
 - Download prepare.py module and use its functions to prepare the data.
 - Explore on your own.